MajorGiT89/Reproducibility/README.md

   - Remember to change your working directory to wherever you stored your files
 3. Run the R code

+ ### *OR*

+Use the button at the bottom of this document to open the Repo on a virtual machine using Binder under ["Open this repo on a virtual machine"]

+ONCE BINDER IS OPEN PRESS THE R STUDIO BUTTON (under NOTEBOOK heading) AND THEN SELECT "Analysis.R" under files

+This will allow you to run the entire code and generate figures without needing to download anything

 ### If you want more insight into the variables and the original data base structutre consult the "ReadMe2_DataRundown" text file

 # Original Data Source and licensing Conditions